New York Dolls: Reunion, return to recording, second dissolution: 2004–2011

-In a 2016 interview, Earl Slick confirmed the band was over.
+In a 2016 interview, Earl Slick confirmed that the New York Dolls had again split.
 "Oh, yeah, it's long gone.
 There was no point in doing it anymore and it was kinda spent.
 You know, David really does enjoy the Buster thing.
 He's so good at it.
 I've seen him do it a couple of times this last year, and man!
 He's got it down, you know."

-Sylvain Sylvain died on January 13, 2021, at age 69, leaving David Johansen as the last surviving original member of the band.
+Sylvain Sylvain died on January 13, 2021, at age 69.

+David Johansen's family announced in February 2025 that he was battling stage four cancer, a brain tumor and a broken back.
+Johansen died at the age of 75 on February 28, 2025.
+He was the last surviving member of both the original band lineup and the "classic" lineup on the two Mercury Records albums..

 Musical style

 According to AllMusic editor Stephen Thomas Erlewine, the New York Dolls developed an original style of hard rock that presaged both punk rock and heavy metal music, and drew on elements such as the "dirty rock & roll" of the Rolling Stones, the "anarchic noise" of the Stooges, the glam rock of David Bowie and T. Rex, and girl group pop music.
-Erlewine credited the band for creating punk rock "before there was a term for it."
+Erlewine credited the band for creating punk rock "before there was a term for it".
 Ken Tucker, who referred to them as a proto-punk band, wrote that they were strongly influenced by the "New York sensibility" of Lou Reed: "The mean wisecracks and impassioned cynicism that informed the Dolls' songs represented an attitude that Reed's work with the Velvet Underground embodied, as did the Dolls' distinct lack of musicianship."
+In their appearance, they drew from drag fashion, wearing high heels, hats, satin, makeup, spandex, and dresses.